KevCaz/thesis/man/intro.md

 Dans mon premier chapitre je fais appel à une chaîne de Markov qui est elle, un processus aléatroi masus qui peut

+> It just so happens that some people find it easier to think about things in terms of x's and y's, and other in terms rabbits of and lynx.
+MCann Preface

 ## Correlative / Mechanism